JetBrains/teamcity-documentation/topics/docker.md

 <td>

+Available for the _URL_ source type:

-_Available if URL is selected as the source_.
-The URL can refer to three kinds of resources: Git repositories, pre-packaged tarball contexts, and plain text files.
+The URL can refer to one of the three kinds of resources: Git repositories, prepackaged tarball contexts, and plain text files.
 See the [Docker documentation](https://docs.docker.com/engine/reference/commandline/build/#extended-description) for details.

 </td></tr><tr>